ALinuxPerson/dip/README.md

 Example configurations of `host.toml` and `remote.toml` can be found here: [host.toml](host/host.toml), [remote.toml](remote/remote.toml)

+# OS Support

+* Linux

+Linux is officially supported as the author of this project uses Linux as their daily driver.
+If a specific distro were to be given more support though, it would be Arch Linux for the same reason why Linux is officially supported.

+* macOS

+macOS *theoretically* should be compatible, as it uses a Unix base just like Linux.
+However, it is untested, so use at your own risk.

+* Windows

+Windows is currently not compatible due to a fundamental difference on how Discord implements IPC on Windows compared to Unix based platforms.

+On Windows, Discord uses named pipes for IPC.
+On Unix based platforms however, Unix Sockets are used.
+There isn't any support yet for named pipes, but it is being worked on.

 # Usage

 `dip_remote` should be launched first on the remote computer, then `dip_host` can be launched on the host computer.